 - Here is abundant evidence showing why climate change is an emergency and an increasing threat to the very survival of humanity.

-- Often ignored climate science includes essential aspects of global climate science to explain why today's global warming is twice what we think it is.
+- Climate science includes essential aspects of global climate science to explain why today's global warming is twice what we think it is.

 - Food Security and Climate Change

 - The biggest health risk of global climate change will be its impact on food security, yet climate models don't include all the adverse effects of climate change on agriculture.

 - Why the 2 Degree Target is Far Too High

 - Although the 2 degree target for global warming is now almost a universally accepted policy position for global climate change mitigation, it is disastrously high!

 - We call on our healthcare, other professional associations, religious and our governments to make a climate change emergency declaration on behalf of present and future vulnerable populations.